 You need to find a fine line between creativity and professionalism.
 Make sure to choose a resume template that would help recruiters make positive judgments about your personal and professional skills.

 Choose an elegant layout and typeface, add gradients if applicable, think of relevant colors and novelty fonts to show off your creativity.
 Focus on improving your resume’s readability.

-Recruiters are busy people, so the best thing you can do with your resume is making it easier to scan.
+Recruiters are busy people, so the best thing you can do with your resume is make it easier to scan.
 Columns, bullet points, bold fonts, and easy-to-read formats are your best friends.

 Most applicants just list their skills and experience, but it says nothing about the value you can offer to a company.
 Highlight your promotions and accomplishments in a resume, and give specific examples so recruiters can understand what you bring to your team.

-You can share case studies with the results, build an effective portfolio, or just highlight your growth within your previous teams.
+You can share case studies with the results, build an effective portfolio, or just highlight your growth within your previous teams.10.
+Proofread, Proofread, Proofread

 Misused words, spelling and grammar mistakes, and wrong definitions all influence a recruiter’s perception of your ability and attention to detail.
 So, think of words that would describe your qualities and professional experience best; and don’t hesitate to use online tools that will help you avoid mistakes such as missing words, wrong punctuation, inconsistent tenses, etc.11.
 Illustrate your skills – especially those identified as key in the job description